-During a learning session, the bilogical model decides what to do next, as a human tutor would do in one-on-one instruction.
+During a learning session, the biological model decides what to do next, as a human teacher would do in one-on-one instruction.
 It is many advantages over traditional "inference models."

 The fundamental premise of our biological model is that there are many pathways to the same learning objective, but the pathways are determined in real-time using learner interactions, rather than being pre-programmed.
 Our adaptive models are multi-dimensional and have sub-components that each “act” continuously, measuring and modeling knowledge, taking into account self-evaluation, motivation and time, and knowledge decay – among many other things.

 This approach dramatically simplifies the content development process, makes the models work equally well for different subjects and audiences, and enables the best possible outcome for every learner.